kevana/rtpgen/README.md

     $ make win32    (Windows)

 ##Usage
-rtpgen run with no argumetns will default to address `127.0.0.1`, port `9000`, and a rate of `1` packet per second.
+rtpgen run with no arguments will default to address `127.0.0.1`, port `9000`, and a rate of `1` packet per second.

     $ ./rtpgen